lingtalfi/universe-naive-importer/README.md

 This one-liner should take less than 10 seconds, if it takes more than that, just abort and retry (it happens sometime, I believe it's a network problem...).

+If it's stuck, the last line you'll see is:

+- "Downloading uni-tool from github.com..."

 Installing uni on Windows or manually